Peter Llewelyn Davies: Adulthood

+Publishing firm

+In 1926 Peter Davies launched his publishing house, named Peter Davies.
+He was joined in the enterprise by his brother Nico.
+By 1928 the firm had become a limited company trading as Peter Davies Limited.

+In the 1920s and 1930s the firm published "many histories and biographies by popular authors".
+In 1947 the firm republished the novels of Peter and Nico's maternal grandfather, George du Maurier and in 1951 it published a volume of his letters, The Young George du Maurier: A Selection of His Letters 1860–67 edited by his granddaughter Daphne du Maurier.
+Other notable books published included Jules Romains's Men of Good Will, Lloyd C. Douglas's The Robe, some Mary Poppins titles, some J. M. Barrie titles, Charles Rickett's Self Portrait, Josephine Tey's The Daughter of Time, and Louis Armstrong's Satchmo: My Life in New Orleans.
+The firm is notable for having been the first to publish the works of Australian writer Christina Stead, who Davies met in Paris in 1931.
+Until the late 1940s, the firm acted as Stead's UK publisher and went on to publish several of her works including The Salzburg Tales, Seven Poor Men of Sydney, The Beauties and Furies and The Man Who Loved Children.

+Book series published by the firm included the Covent Garden Library, Little Books and Soldiers' Tales.

+In 1937 Heinemann publishers bought a majority interest in Peter Davies Ltd. which continued to trade until 1977 when it was completely taken over by Heinemann.

 Death

 On 5 April 1960, after lingering at the bar of the Royal Court Hotel, 63-year-old Davies walked to the nearby Sloane Square station of the London Underground and threw himself under a train as it was pulling into the station.
 A coroner's jury ruled that he had killed himself "while the balance of his mind was disturbed".
 Possible contributing factors to his suicide were his alcoholism and ill health (he was suffering from emphysema).
 Newspaper reports of his death referred to him in their headlines as "Peter Pan".

 Portrayals

 In the 1978 BBC mini-series The Lost Boys, he was portrayed at various ages by Jean-Benoit Louveaux, Matthew Blakstad, Dominic Heath, and Tom Kelly.

 In the 2004 film Finding Neverland, he was portrayed as a child by Freddie Highmore, presenting him as a child troubled by his father's death, who is drawn out of his shell by Barrie; Highmore received a Screen Actors Guild Award nomination for his performance.
 In the musical adaptation, he was portrayed by Harry Polden in the 2012 U.K. premiere; Aidan Gemme played Davies in the American Repertory Theater (2014) and original Broadway theatre (2015) productions.

 In the 2013 play Peter and Alice by John Logan, he was portrayed by Ben Whishaw as a troubled individual who had been hurt by his fame and his past.